Pezeoma88/Creative-coding-projects/README.md

 This project uses the Processing library.

 To run:
-1. Install Processing OR add processing-core.jar to your project
+1. Install Processing OR add processing-core.jar to your project.
 2. Run the main class using PApplet.